EMERGING MARKETS-FX hits 2-month low, stocks slammed by Chinese tech crackdown

 * Polish c.bank meeting due later in the day

-* Turkish lira bucks the trend (Adds details on volatility gauges, Didi Global)

-July 8 (Reuters) - Emerging market currencies sank to a two-month low on Thursday on growing worries over a slowing post-COVID economic recovery, while stocks tumbled 1.6% on jitters over a Chinese crackdown on technology firms.
+July 8 (Reuters) - Emerging market currencies sank to a two-month low on Thursday on growing worries over a slowing post-COVID economic recovery, while stocks tumbled more than 1.5% on jitters over a Chinese crackdown on technology firms.

-MSCI’s index of emerging market currencies dropped 0.3% to a two-month low after minutes of the Federal Reserve’s recent meeting affirmed the bank’s timeline to start tightening policy.
+MSCI’s index of emerging market currencies dropped 0.3% to a two-month low of 1,721.92 points, while the dollar hovered around three-month highs after minutes of the Federal Reserve’s recent meeting affirmed the bank’s timeline to start tightening policy.

-Russia’s rouble was the worst performing currency in Europe, the Middle East and Africa, sinking nearly 1% to 75.2372 - its lowest level to the dollar in two months.
+Russia’s rouble was the worst performing currency in Europe, the Middle East and Africa regions, sinking nearly 1% to 75.2372- its lowest level to the dollar in two months.

-A one-month gauge of implied volatility in the rouble shot up to its highest level in two months.

-Turkey’s lira bucked the trend, trading largely flat to the dollar after Reuters reported that the country was considering a fresh capital injection for state banks to shore up economic growth.

 In China, fears of a slowing post-COVID economic recovery were heightened after the country’s cabinet said authorities would use timely cuts in banks’ reserve requirement ratios (RRR) to support the economy.